North Korea Unveils Powerful New Missiles On Founder’s Birthday Amid Major Rising Tensions

 Many feel this would be a terrible situation, but it is something that North Korea tends to not understand.
 Several countries do not like North Korea and many have called for them to be removed.
 The United States is just one of many nations North Korea has threatened over the years.
 China wants to avoid any strike that a country may make against North Korea simply because they enjoy the buffer North Korea provides them from the West.

 They do not want to see a united, democratic Korea run by the leaders of South Korea.
 This would have United States influence, and China does not want to deal with this.
 It very well could be why China has remained North Korea’s biggest economic partner.
-However, as of late China is slowly moving away from North Korea as a sign to tell them to halt what they are doing or they will move away from them entirely.
+However, as of late, China is slowly moving away from North Korea as a sign to tell them to halt what they are doing or they will move away from them entirely.

 North Korea cannot afford to lose China, so many believe North Korea will end up calming down and moving away from their plan of an all-out war.
-The United States nor any other country want to go into war with North Korea, as it would most likely end up in a nuclear issue.
+The United States, nor any other country, want to go into war with North Korea, as it would most likely end up in a nuclear issue.
 However, with no ally for North Korea involved here, even China….it would be a difficult war for North Korea to win.
-The military for the United States is so large it would be able to handle North Korea on its own.
+The United States Military is so large it would be able to handle North Korea on its own.

-However, the only reason the U.S. would strike is if North Korea does decide to move on its testing or plans to aim at the U.S. or one of its allies.
+However, the only reason the U.S. would strike is if North Korea does decide to move forward with its testing or plans to aim at the U.S. or one of its allies.
 It’ll be interesting to see if North Korea withholds from attempting anything.
-It seems China is trying to send them the message of not continuing, but with their latest debut and plans still underway to their test…it is uncertain if they care about the consequences or they think there will be none.
+It seems China is trying to send them the message of not continuing, but with their latest debut and plans still underway to do their test…it is uncertain if they care about the consequences or they think there will be none.

 [Featured Image By Wong Maye-E/AP Images]